MarcondsRezende/MarcondsRezende/README.md

-Data Scientist and Data Analyst, focused on transmit information.
+Data Scientist and Data Analyst, focused on transmit smart information.

-Currently working in Saffi, using Python, SQL and Power BI.
+Currently working main with Python, SQL and Power BI.

-Same, working in my project using, JavaScript, HTML, CSS, Python, API's, React.js
+Same, working in my project using, JavaScript, API REST, Node.js